tmtxt/tmtxt.github.com/_posts/2013-11-12-aria2-as-default-download-manager.md

 functionality is limited.
 Also, Folx 3 has removed the ability to download torrent file.
 DownThemAll requires Firefox to be opened. uTorrent and Transmission are just torrent specialized.
 But the most annoying problem for me is that they are not light-weight applications.
-I want some simple, light-weight but light-weight app that can support multiple protocols from http, ftp to torrent.
+I want some simple, free but light-weight app that can support multiple protocols from http, ftp to torrent.